McKillip's New Book

 WHAT PROVOKED THE DREAM

-I just read a peculiar book: Clio Cresswell's Mathematics and Sex.
-Four of its game-theory insights struck me hard:
+I just read a peculiar book: Clio Cresswell's Mathematics and Sex, applying game-theory logic to dating and relationships.
+Four of its insights struck me hard:

 I drive my housemate Alder to a friend's house--they'll carpool to a storytelling festival in the Sierra Nevada.
 As long as I'm near Oakland, I visit my friends Bob & Catherine, but it's hell getting there--just ten miles, but the freeway's gridlocked.
 At lunchtime!
 I take small streets.
 Slow, hot, every light against me.
 Takes forever, and I ache and feel feverish from the base of my skull all down my spine.
 Damn.
 I have a recurring fever (Lyme?) and I've triggered a mild attack.